Aftershave

 Aftershave is a product applied to skin after shaving.
 Traditionally, it is an alcohol-based liquid (splash), but it can be a lotion, gel, or even a paste.

 It often contains an antiseptic agent such as denatured alcohol, stearate citrate or witch hazel to prevent infection of cuts, as well as to act as an astringent to reduce skin irritation.
 Menthol is used in some varieties as well to numb irritated skin.

 Types

 Splash

 Aftershave is sometimes mistakenly referred to as Eau de Cologne due to the very similar nature of the two products.
 Some aftershave manufacturers encourage using their fragranced aftershave as if it were cologne, in order to increase sales by encouraging consumers to use it in a more versatile manner, rather than just after a shaving session.
-Some aftershaves were inspired by a cologne.
+Some aftershaves were inspired by cologne.